mattermost/docs/source/deploy/mobile-app-changelog.md

  - Android operating system 7+ [is required by Google](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html).
  - iPhone 5s devices and later with iOS 13.4+ is required.

-Note: Mattermost Mobile App v2.8.1 contains high to critical level security fixes.
+Note: Mattermost Mobile App v2.8.1 contains a high level security fix.
 Updating is recommended.
 Details will be posted on our security updates page 30 days after release as per the Mattermost Responsible Disclosure Policy.

 ### Compatibility
  - Bumped the iOS minimum supported version to v13.4.